asherqjl/WAD_II_Project_G9_T6/README.md

 SmilingAcrossLocal incentivizes travelling around Singapore with interactive features:

 1) Allows user to search attraction by keyword, categorize by type and nearby MRT station
-2) Google map displaying attractions’ location on google map, adding up points if logged-in user arrives at attraction
+2) Google map displaying attractions’ location on google map, adding up points if logged-in user physically arrive at attraction
 3) User can use points to redeem rewards
 4) User can view Travel history, Reward redemption history